lupyuen/lupyuen.github.io/src/touch2.md

 1.  __Disable Interrupts__ from the Touch Panel

-    (We'll enable Touch Panel Interrupts when the Touch Panel is opened later)
+    (We'll enable interrupts when the Touch Panel is opened)

-Now watch when happens NuttX Apps open the Touch Panel...
+Now watch what happens when NuttX Apps open the Touch Panel...

 ## Open the Touch Panel